 New Year's Eve and Australia Day have been determined as special occasions by the Commissioner for Liquor and Gaming.
-Licensees who want to apply to extend their trading hours to any time between 2am and 5am on these days will not need to provide evidence of a private function.
-However, please note, you may only apply for 1 extended hours permit a month.
+Licensees who want to apply to extend their trading hours to any time between 2am and 5am on these days will not need to provide evidence of the request from an independent third party.
+However, you may only apply for 1 extended hours permit a month.

 The Commissioner for Liquor and Gaming may only grant an extended trading hours permit that he believes satisfies the new criteria.

 Commercial public event permit

 If you have a liquor licence and approval to cater off-site, you may be granted a commercial public event permit to cater for a public event away from your main premises.

 If you hold a wine producer or wine merchant licence and want to sell your wine at a one-off event, such as a festival or trade show, you can apply for a wine permit.

 - sell your own wine for consumption away from the place of permit

 - sell or give your wine as a sample for consumption at the place of permit